andre-sequeira10/HPC-Quantum/lecture notes/lecture2_statevector_simulation_on_hpc.md

 🔹 **Parallel work: how many threads can you use?**

-Two limits:

-1. Parallel work units.
-For a k-qubit gate on n qubits you have $W = 2^{\,n-k}$ independent chunks.
+For a k-qubit gate on n qubits you have $W = 2^{n-k}$ independent chunks.
 You cannot usefully employ more than W threads on that gate.
-2. Memory bandwidth.
-State-vector updates are bandwidth-bound (few flops, many bytes).
-Speedup rises with threads until the node’s memory bandwidth is saturated; beyond that, extra threads don’t help.

 Examples:
 - $n=3$, 2-qubit gate → $W=2$: up to 2 threads useful.
 - $n=4$, 2-qubit gate → $W=4$: up to 4 threads useful.